 Sunday – Saturday 6 a.m. – 10 p.m.

 Since we love bread and sweets, here’s another option for you, with a South American twist.
 Rico Pan Bakery is located on 4030 S. 24th St. and offers a nice variety of South American bread and sweets thanks to its Cochabamba, Bolivia roots.
 It also has a big Peruvian influence, which makes for an exquisite combination

-There are so many wonderful restaurants offering a wide range of delicious dishes in South Omaha that it’s hard to fit them all on a single page.
-But let’s try to name a few of them!
-Some of these locations also offer alcoholic beverages.
+There are many wonderful restaurants offering a wide range of delicious dishes in South Omaha.
+Here is a list of some of them.

-Nothing helps to beat the hot weather like some good ice cream.
-La Michoacana is known for its ice cream variety.
-There are two locations on 24th Street.
-You can also visit Santa Fe Ice Cream to taste some favorite local flavors.
+Nothing helps beat the hot weather like ice cream.
+La Michoacana is known for its ice cream variety, and there are two locations on 24th Street: 4924 S. 24th St. and 4002 S. 24th St. You can also visit Helados Santa Fe Ice Cream Shop (4807 S. 24th St.) to taste some favorite local flavors.

 For the Carne Asada

 Latino convenience stores sell some of the best meat at great prices.
-For those who love a good Sunday carne asada, La Güera, Las Nenas, El Pueblito and Los Mexicanos 6 are some of the locations you should visit.
+For those who love a good Sunday carne asada, visit La Güera, Nenas Zamora Market, Super Carniceria El Pueblito and El Mexicano #6.
 They’re all on 24th Street.

 Salsa Take-Out (Jacobo’s)

 And then, there’s Jacobo’s Supermarket.
 If you visit South Omaha, you should try their authentic salsa Mexicana and salsa casera, all made with natural ingredients and no preservatives.
 Plus, if you’re lucky, you can get some of the freshest tortillas in the area, but you better be quick because they run out fast!
 Be sure to bring cash to pay for your purchases.